100sue/P7-Roland_APPERT/README.md

 I also used a lot of depencies like : Bcrypt, Dotenv, Helmet, Jsonwebtoken, Multer, Password-validator.

 <br>
-# How to make this project work:
+## Front-end : How to make this project work.

 This template should help get you started developing with Vue 3 in Vite.